 What We Cook

-We are well-known for our full, cooked vegan breakfast, soups and the Buddhafield Coconut Curry — a lightly spiced vegetable curry served with brown rice.
-There is often a roast dinner available on Sundays.
-Check out a sample daily menu.
+We are well-known for our full, cooked vegan breakfast, soups, and the Buddhafield Coconut Curry—a lightly spiced vegetable curry served with brown rice.
+On Sundays, a roast dinner is often available.

-We ensure there are always wheat-free options available and can give assurances on other ingredients such as yeast or nuts where relevant.
-We order a wide range of organic vegetables, salads, herbs and fruit, as much as possible from local organic growers, to make sure there is an exciting selection for the cooks to choose from.
-Wholefoods, other cooking ingredients and our wholly biodegradeable cleaning products come from the Essential Trading Co-operative, based in Bristol, are GMO free, organic and fair-trade whenever possible.
+We ensure there are always wheat-free options available and can give assurances on other ingredients, such as yeast or nuts, where relevant.
+We order a wide range of organic vegetables, salads, herbs, and fruit, as much as possible from local organic growers, to make sure there is an exciting selection for the cooks to choose from.
+Wholefoods, other cooking ingredients, and our wholly biodegradable cleaning products come from the Essential Trading Co-operative, based in Bristol.
+They are GMO-free, organic, and fair-trade whenever possible.

-Our food and drink is usually served on ceramic plates, bowls and mugs with metal cutlery, all of it bought from public recycling centres in Devon.
-This eclectic design standard may result in a your mug, bowl or plate proving itself a novel talking point!
+Our food and drink are usually served on ceramic plates, bowls, and mugs with metal cutlery, all of which are bought from public recycling centres in Devon.
+This eclectic design standard may result in your mug, bowl, or plate proving itself a novel talking point!

 Our Tents and Structures

-Our tents are custom made by Buddhafield.
-Canvas covered, they are based around an extendable parthenon shaped aluminium frame.
-The standard sized version is 25m x 8.5m, with the busy open plan kitchen completely on view behind a colourful and inviting counter.
-The seating area is light and airy with low level seating at beautifully painted tables.
+Our tents are custom-made by Buddhafield.
+Canvas-covered, they are based around an extendable Parthenon-shaped aluminium frame.
+The standard-sized version is 25m x 8.5m, with the busy open-plan kitchen completely in view behind a colourful and inviting counter.
+The seating area is light and airy, with low-level seating at beautifully painted tables.
 Colourful rugs cover the floor.
-A canopy of billowing, sail-like fabric, in blues, oranges, golds and pinks, creates a warm and cosy, yet spacious feeling.
+A canopy of billowing, sail-like fabric in blues, oranges, golds and pinks creates a warm and cosy yet spacious feeling.
 The outside is decorated with prayer flags, painted banners, bunting and large colourful flags.

-We have a smaller tent which we run as a take-away café for use at smaller or one-day events.
-This is more versatile, quick and easy to erect and does not require the large teams we need to run the full shebang (as few as seven people per shift).
-The menu is simpler, with crêpes, veggie burgers and baked potatoes served all day.
+We have a smaller tent that we use as a take-away café for smaller or one-day events.
+This tent is more versatile, quick, and easy to erect and does not require the large teams we need to run the full shebang (as few as seven people per shift).
+The menu is simpler, with crêpes, veggie burgers, and baked potatoes served all day.

 We can also adapt our set-up to offer a spa garden — complete with sauna, hot tubs, showers and chill-out space — and a cinema.